-Displays a dialog box where you can set options for each build tool, for the selected item in the Workspace window.
+Displays a dialog box where you can set options for each build tool for the selected item in the Workspace window, for example to exclude it from the build.
 You can set options for the entire project, for a group of files, or for an individual file.
 See Setting project options using the Options dialog box, page 107.